rasmus-kirk/nixarr/docs/wiki/ddns/njalla/index.md

   curl https://ipv4.icanhazip.com/
 ```

-And if you check your njalla domain page, you should see your public IP on
+And if you check your njalla domain page, you should see your public IP
-your Dynamic DNS record!

-And after waiting a little you should be able to connect to your ip, using
+on your Dynamic DNS record!
+After waiting a little you should be able to
-the set domain.
+connect to your ip, using the set domain.